jay-yeo/robitr-objectDetect/README.md

 ```

 ## Run
-Finally, to run the application type:
+Start the application from the Terminal:
 ```
 npm start
 ```